Will Take Charge: 2014: four-year-old season

 Will Take Charge hit the board in five of his six starts in 2014. began his third season in the Grade I Donn Handicap at Gulfstream Park on 9 February.
 Carrying top weight of 123 pounds, he started the 6/4 favourite, but although he made late progress he was late beginning his trademark move from the back and was beaten one and a half lengths by the five-year-old Lea.
 In his next start, he contested top-class horses in the Grade 1 Santa Anita Handicap at Santa Anita Park.
 He stalked the leaders in third and passed Blingo rounding the final turn but could not get past Game on Dude, who won by 1 3/4 lengths.
 On 15 June, Will Take Charge started favourite for the Stephen Foster Handicap at Churchill Downs and finished second to the six-year-old Moonshine Mullin, to whom he was conceding five pounds.
 On August 2 the colt started the 4.1/1 second favourite for the Whitney Handicap at Saratoga in which he carried 124 pounds (equal highweight with Palace Malice).
 He stayed on steadily in the straight but was unable to reach the leaders and finished third of the nine runners behind the wire-to-wire winner Moreno.
 On September 21, 2014, following a "mild strain to a branch of his suspensory apparatus", he was retired to stud, his connections deciding that his value at stud justified retirement over further racing.

 Retirement and stud career

 Will Take Charge entered the stud farm at Three Chimneys Farm in 2015.

 In 2020 and 2021 Will Take Charge stood at Haras Phillipson in Uruguay.
 Will Take Charge sired a South American champion in Esidio, who was named champion older horse and champion stayer in Peru for 2020.
+In 2022, Will Take Charge stood at Three Chimneys Farm for $5,000.

-As of 2022 Will Take Charge stands at Three Chimneys Farm for $5,000.
+In November 2022, Will Take Charge was moved to Japan to stand stud at Darley Japan Farm.
+As of 2024, he is standing at Darley Japan Farm for 1.2 million yen.